veo-labs/openveo-core/docs/web-service.md

     node server.js -ws

-# Auhtenticate to the Web Service
+# Authenticate to the Web Service

 The Web Service uses [OAuth2](http://oauth.net/2/) for authentication.